joshisa/bluemix-java-twitter-search/README.md

             [More information on how to register the app with Twitter](registerTwitter.md)

         -   **Chart.js:**
             The graph is generated using the Chart.js library, which is under MIT license.
 The Chart.js library has been included with the app.
-The library is located in the public/javascripts folder under the node-app directory.
+The library is located in the WebContent/js folder in the WAR file.

     -